-Functional Competencies and Proficiency Level Understanding Application Analysis List the main zero-rated, exempt, and reduced rate supplies • Describe the administration of the VAT system by HMRC • Set out the requirements regarding registration (including election to register) and de-registration of taxable persons • Explain the meaning of exempt status in the context of VAT (as distinct from zero-rated) • Explain the meaning of taxable supplies of goods and services (including self-supply) • Administration of VAT Describe the administration of the VAT system by HMRC (include online filing) • Outline ongoing obligations to remain VAT compliant (VAT records, filing and payment requirements, consequences of non-compliance) • List the requirements of a valid VAT invoice • VAT calculations and accounting for VAT Calculate the amount of VAT that applies to a taxable supply of goods or services • • Explain input VAT and the circumstances in which it may be claimed • Explain non-deductible VAT • Describe the methods of accounting for VAT (including invoice basis, cash basis, annual basis, flat-rate scheme, substantial traders) • Explain the VAT consequences of a multiple supply and a mixed supply • • Describe the VAT treatment of gifts, vouchers, prompt payment discounts, irrecoverable debts, motor expenses • • Explain the significance of the tax point in the context of VAT • Prepare a VAT liability computation, or part thereof, (including output VAT, input VAT, non-deductible VAT) • •

-Functional Competencies and Proficiency Level Understanding Application Analysis Business Taxation - Construction Industry Scheme (CIS) Explain the obligations of a principal contractor regarding payments to sub-contractors. • • Outline the administrative requirements to remain tax compliant regarding CIS. • •
+Specific Functional Knowledge and Competencies Understanding Application Analysis Describe the administration of the VAT system by HMRC (include online filing) • Outline ongoing obligations to remain VAT compliant (VAT records, filing and payment requirements, consequences of non-compliance) • List the requirements of a valid VAT invoice • VAT calculations and accounting for VAT Calculate the amount of VAT that applies to a taxable supply of goods or services • • Explain input VAT and the circumstances in which it may be claimed • Explain non-deductible VAT • Describe the methods of accounting for VAT (including invoice basis, cash basis, annual basis, flat-rate scheme, substantial traders) • Explain the VAT consequences of a multiple supply and a mixed supply • • Describe the VAT treatment of gifts, vouchers, prompt payment discounts, irrecoverable debts, motor expenses • • Outline the VAT treatment of imports and exports • Explain the significance of the tax point in the context of VAT • Prepare a VAT liability computation, or part thereof, (including output VAT, input VAT, non-deductible VAT) • • Business Taxation - Construction Industr y Scheme (CIS S) Explain the obligations of a principal contractor regarding payments to sub-contractors. • • Outline the administrative requirements to remain tax compliant regarding CIS. • •